zak23/flexpress-wp/wp-content/themes/flexpress/README.md

 ## 🌟 Core Features

+### Join Now CTA – Fallback Image Removed (November 2025)

+- The Join Now CTA no longer uses a default/fallback image.
+- If no image is configured in FlexPress settings (or legacy Customizer), the image column is omitted and the content spans full width.
+- Affects: `template-parts/join-now-cta.php`.
+- CDN/optimizer query parameters are applied only when an image URL exists.

 ### Free Trial Signup UX Updates (October 2025)

 - **Updated Signup Text**: Free trial signups now display clearer messaging